sahilrajput03/learn-raspberry/using-mongodb.md

 # NOW BELOW COMMAND SHOULD BE HELP TO CONNECT
 mongo -u "root" -p "root"
-# CONNECT TO TARGET HOST
+# CONNECT TO TARGET HOST WITH USER AUTHENTICATION, default database is `admin`.
+So, user in `admin` database
 mongo -u "root" -p "root" --host 192.168.18.13
 # WHEN YOU WANT TO ENTER PASSWORD IN A SECURE PROMPT
 mongo -u "root" -p